lisamelton/video_transcoding/README.md

 The `--quick` option is also more than 15% speedier than the x264 video encoder's "fast" preset and it avoids the occasional quality loss problems of the "faster" and "veryfast" presets.

 Be aware that output files are slightly larger when using the `--quick` option since the loss of precision is also a loss of efficiency.

-Performance also improves using the `--small` option due to fewer calculations being made and fewer bits being written to disk.

 #### Cropping